kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 description: In which lies a brief introduction to the Go programming language, primarily geared towards C# people.
 ---

-## In Which We Discuss The Following:
+## In which we discuss the following:

 - Goals of this blog post
 - Quick Go summary